jhonatangs/slsdt/README.md

 ## About

-Oblique Decision Tree is a algorithm for induction a machine learning method called decision tree using oblique approach.
+Decision tree is a predictive modelling aproach used in machine learning, data mining and statistics.
+In the decision tree each internal node represents a test on a feature, each terminal or leaf node represents a class label.
+Oblique Decision Tree is a variation of traditional decision trees, which allows multivariate tests in its internal nodes in the form of a combination of the features.

-SLSDT is a method for induction oblique decision trees using stochastic local search method called Late Acceptance Hill-Climbing (LAHC).
+Our research, SLSDT, is a method for induction oblique decision trees using a stochastic local search method called Late Acceptance Hill-Climbing (LAHC) to try to find the best combination of featurs in each internal node.

 This project also provides a utility to read csv files and convert to the format accepted by the SLSDT method.